Business Leaders Make "The Copenhagen Call", List What Business Can Do to Prevent Climate Change

 Emissions reduction at this scale will profoundly affect business, and business is already taking action to drive down greenhouse gas emissions.
 We are ready to make those changes and support ambitious political decisions to address the climate challenge wherever we operate.
 If policies are well designed and implemented, the benefits of early action will outweigh the short-term adjustment costs.
 This early action can only be achieved by setting an ambitious 2020 target.

 This is all good, but in the greenest part of my heart I would have preferred the paragraph about not delaying be a bit stronger.
 Despite the marked shift in climate change policy from the previous administration that President Obama clearly has made, of late the proposals for short-term emission reduction levels fall well short of what climate scientists say are required.
 Clearly political willpower is flagging to do what is not just technologically possible to reduce emissions, but what is absolutely necessary to stabilize the climate.

 2. Effective measurement, reporting and verification of emissions.

 To promote effective, efficient, equitable and ambitious action to address climate change the world will need to mobilize the scale of investment necessary to achieve the emissions reduction required.
-Properly established, an international carbon market framed around ambitious reduction targets can enable both cost-effective abatement and create the carbon price stability to drive the deployment of technologies that will deliver large-scale emissions reductions.4.
-Deployment of existing low-emissions technologies and the development of new ones.
+Properly established, an international carbon market framed around ambitious reduction targets can enable both cost-effective abatement and create the carbon price stability to drive the deployment of technologies that will deliver large-scale emissions reductions.

 The first steps to establishing a global market will be to enable linkage between national and regional carbon markets.
 An international agreement will help secure investor confidence in the carbon market, and national actions will help generate new financial flows for climate investment.